A Guide to Accounting and Compliance for SMBs

 Cash versus Accrual Basis of Accounting versus USGAAP

-Not all the financial statements are the same.
+Not all financial statements are the same.
 You need to understand what basis of accounting is used to generate them.
 Your financial statements, like the balance sheet and income statement, reflect your financial position and depend on the accounting methodology used.

 Under cash basis accounting, revenue is recorded as income when cash is received, and expenses are deducted when actually paid.
-For SMB’s, cash basis accounting and taxes is allowed by the IRS.
+For SMBs, cash basis accounting and taxes is allowed by the IRS.

 However, if you use accrual basis accounting, revenue and expenses are recorded as they incur, even if there is no actual cash-in or cash-out.
 Accrual basis is the general norm and represents a more accurate position of the company.
-The more strict accounting policies such as USGAAP and IFRS methodologies are both accrual basis..
+The more strict accounting policies, such as USGAAP and IFRS methodologies, are both accrual basis.

 Since the basis of accounting you use would have a significant impact on your taxable income and also your balance sheet, you need to assess which one is more convenient to adapt as per your business structure.
 For example, cash basis accounting may suit you better if you run a small business.

 Businesses with certain criteria are required to keep their books as per USGAAP, which is a more strict and descriptive accounting methodology.
-Many small medium sized businesses prefer to keep it simple and use the cash or accrual basis accounting (both can be categorized as ”Other Comprehensive Basis of Accounting”) unless it is required by their investors or they see that they meet the USGAAP mandate earlier in their life cycle.
+Many small and medium-sized businesses prefer to keep it simple and use the cash or accrual basis accounting (both can be categorized as ”Other Comprehensive Basis of Accounting”) unless it is required by their investors or they see that they meet the USGAAP mandate earlier in their life cycle.